chrisgrieser/portfolio-performance-alfred/README.md

 - Select with `⌥` + `↵` to copy the Symbol.
 - Select with `fn` + `↵` to copy the Name.

+Portfolio Performance does not need to be running.
+The xml-file has to be unencrypted, as Alfred is otherwise not able to read ist.

 ## Installation

 - You need the [Alfred Powerpack](https://www.alfredapp.com/powerpack/) as well as [Portfolio Performance](https://www.portfolio-performance.info/).